Hawaii Military and Veterans Benefits

 10-Point Disability Preference (XP): Ten points are added to the passing examination score or rating of:

-A Veteran who served at any time and has a present service-connected disability or is receiving compensation, disability retirement benefits, or pension from the military or the Department of Veterans Affairs but does not qualify as a CP or CPS; or
+- Veteran who served at any time and has a present service-connected disability or is receiving compensation, disability retirement benefits, or pension from the military or the VA but does not qualify as a CP or CPS, or

-A Veteran who received a Purple Heart.
+- Veteran who received a Purple Heart

-10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of Spouses, Widows, Widowers, or Mothers of Veterans as described below.
-This type of preference is usually referred to as "derived preference" because it is based on service of a Veteran who is not able to use the preference.
-Both a Mother and a Spouse (including Widow or Widower) may be entitled to preference on the basis of the same Veteran's service if they both meet the requirements.
+10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of spouses, surviving spouses, or mothers of Veterans.
+Both a mother and a spouse (including surviving spouse) may be entitled to preference based on the same Veteran's service if they both meet the requirements.
 However, neither may receive preference if the Veteran is living and is qualified for Federal employment.

-Ten points are added to the passing examination score or rating of the Spouse of a disabled Veteran who is disqualified for a Federal position along the general lines of his or her usual occupation because of a service-connected disability.
-Such a disqualification may be presumed when the Veteran is unemployed and
+Ten points are added to the passing examination score or rating of the spouse of a disabled Veteran who is disqualified for a federal position along the general lines of their usual occupation because of a service-connected disability.
+Such a disqualification may be presumed when the Veteran is unemployed and:

-Is rated by appropriate military or Department of Veterans Affairs authorities to be 100 percent disabled and/or unemployable; or
+- Is rated by appropriate military or VA authorities to be 100% disabled and/or unemployable, or

-Has retired, been separated, or resigned from a civil service position on the basis of a disability that is service-connected in origin; or
+- Has retired, been separated, or resigned from a civil service position because of a disability that is service-connected in origin, or

-Has attempted to obtain a civil service position or other position along the lines of his or her usual occupation and has failed to qualify because of a service-connected disability.
+- Has attempted to obtain a civil service position or other position along the lines of their usual occupation and has failed to qualify because of a service-connected disability

 Preference may be allowed in other circumstances but anything less than the above warrants a more careful analysis.